-The FWCMP lies within the Northern Zone of the South Australian Rock Lobster Fishery, which extends from the WA border to the Murray Mouth.
+The NAMP lies within the Northern Zone of the South Australian Rock Lobster Fishery, which extends from the WA border to the Murray Mouth.
 The fishery allows potting for rock lobster, and various by-product species including Maori octopus.
 Fishing is conducted on subtidal reef habitat.
 There are 68 licences in the Northern Zone Rock Lobster Fishery, with the majority of vessels based at Port Lincoln (Linnane et al. 2015).

-Baseline information on the Rock Lobster Fishery relevant to the FWCMP includes:
+Baseline information on the Rock Lobster Fishery relevant to the NAMP includes:

-- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015a, Figure 18). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015).
-Marine fishing areas 1, 2 and 3 overlap the FWCMP (see Appendix C).
-An average of 1.5 per cent of the annual catch in the Northern Zone Rock Lobster Fishery was taken from areas 1, 2 and 3 between 1993 and 2011 (Ward et al. 2012).
+- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015b, Figure 25). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015).
+Marine fishing areas 7, 8 and 9 overlap the NAMP (see Appendix C), with areas 7 and 8 being 2 of the 10 main areas for the fishery that are reported in more detail.
+More than 4 per cent of the catch in the Northern Zone Rock Lobster Fishery was taken from areas 7 and 8 in 2013/14 (Linnane et al. 2015), and an average of 7.5 per cent between 1993 and 2011 (Ward et al. 2012).

-Figure 18.
+Figure 25.
 Catch and value of catch for the Northern Zone Rock Lobster Fishery.
 Value of catch has been adjusted to real terms (2013/14 dollars) using the consumer price index for Adelaide.
-Source: EconSearch (2015a).
+Source: EconSearch (2015b).